gsnogueira/gsnogueira/README.md

 Technologist at Fatec Carapicuíba, where I had the opportunity to do database monitoring.

-I have knowledge in several development technologies and programming languages with a focus on the web:
+I have knowledge in several development technologies and programming languages with a focus on the web...

 <h3 align="center">Languages and Tools:</h3>
 <p align="center">